 Foremost in the mind of the first crusaders was a determination to pray at the Holy Places and, thereby, obtain forgiveness of sins, and attain eternal salvation.
 For nine hundred years, members of the Order have traced the route from their homes to the Holy Land to marvel at the places where Our Lord was born, preached, died, and was resurrected.
-A pilgrimage to the Holy Sepulchre and the Holy Land is an obligation of every Knight and Lady and should be realized, with the help of God, at least once during one’s lifetime.
+A pilgrimage to the Holy Sepulchre and the Holy Land is an obligation of every Knight and Dame and should be realized, with the help of God, at least once during one’s lifetime.

 Information about upcoming pilgrimages can be found in the Lieutenancy’s newsletter, web site, and in other publications.